 When I was first getting familiar with Django and writing my own functional views, I often ran into errors.
 Simple mistakes can lead to hours of time spent debugging code.
 This problem is mostly resolved by removing the need to write everything by hand.

-Looking at the Contact class-based view, it may seem too simplistic.
+class-based view, it may seem too simplistic.
 What if you need to modify a field before saving it to the database?
 Where would you put that code when there's no visible methods?

 It's actually fairly simple, you overwrite it.
 Take a look: